-Collaborative working

-Delivery of this vision would be underpinned by engagement with all interested parties, including residents, user groups and businesses, and a strong and productive relationship with local operators through the Enhanced Partnership, delivering a network that maximises commercial opportunities and reduces the requirement for financial support.
-It will also collaborate with other initiatives, such as public rights of way, cycle routes, active travel, and the local rail network.
+We have been working with stakeholders, in addition to the Enhanced Partnership (EP), to develop our LBSIP24 which maximises commercial opportunities and reduces the need for financial support.
+It will also collaborate on public rights of way, cycle routes, active travel, and the rail network.